mit-rss/visual_servoing_tesse/README.md

 We are using the Intersection Over Union metric for evaluating bounding box success.
 Run **python cv_test.py cone color** to test your algorithm against our dataset.
 We print out the IOU values for you.
 We expect some sort of analysis involving this metric in your presentation.
 By the way- you won’t get them all (probably).
 But 100% accuracy is not necessary for a great parking controller.

+# Module 2: Homography Transformation(TODO)

-# Module 2: Parking in front of Cone in Tesse
+# Module 3: Parking in front of Cone in Tesse
   Segmentation      | Cone in mask
 --------------------|---------------------------
 ![](media/cone.png) | ![](media/cone-threshold.png)